John Buckley (VC): Remaining life

 He was captured by the enemy and soon learnt that his entire family had been ruthlessly murdered by the rebels.
 He had now lost two wives and eight children in total and wanted to live no longer.
 He begged for death from his captors but they refused to kill him on account of his bravery at the magazine.

 On escaping to the British lines he volunteered for every dangerous mission he could in order to vent his anger and seek revenge.
 He was present at the Battle of Badli-ki-Serai on 8 June 1857, and three attacks of sunstroke left him weak and ill, but he survived.
 He was then appointed Provost Marshal at Meerut, where one of his duties was to superintend the execution of 150 rebels.
 He devised their punishment of being strapped to the muzzle of a cannon and blown apart.
 Buckley was promoted to Lieutenant on 18 October 1858.
 He became ill again and the Medical Board at Fort William, Calcutta, granted him two years leave.
 He departed for Britain on 21 May 1858 and arrived home on 6 July.

 John Buckley was invested with his Victoria Cross by Queen Victoria on 2 August 1858 during a parade of the garrison on Southsea Common, Portsmouth.

 He returned to Stalybridge in September 1858, but soon left again for India.
-Buckley retired as a Major on 1 October 1861, returned to England and lived for may years with his final wife, Sara, at 213 East India Dock Road, Poplar until his death on 14 July 1876, aged 63.
-He was laid to rest at Tower Hamlets Cemetery Park, Mile End in common ground.
+Buckley retired as a Major on 1 October 1861, returned to England and lived for many years with his final wife, Sara, at 213 East India Dock Road, Poplar until his death on 14 July 1876, aged 63.
+Living in relative "poverty and obscurity" at the time of his death, he was buried in an unmarked grave at the nearby Tower Hamlets Cemetery.

 The medal

 Buckley has no direct descendants but a great-niece survived until 1955, at which time his VC was purchased by the Royal Army Ordnance Corps for £11,000.
-His Victoria Cross is displayed at The Royal Logistic Corps Museum at Camberley, Surrey, England.
+His Victoria Cross is displayed at the Royal Logistic Corps Museum at Worthy Down, Hampshire.

 Commemorations

 A blue plaque to commemorate Buckley's life is sited at the Travellers Call public house in Stalybridge.

-Buckley Barracks, home of 9 Regiment Royal Logistic Corps (formed from the amalgamation of the RAOC/RCT) at Hullavington, Wiltshire is named for him.
+Buckley Barracks, home of 9 Regiment Royal Logistic Corps (formed from the amalgamation of the RAOC/RCT) at Hullavington, Wiltshire was renamed after him in 2003.

-Buckley House, the official residence of the commander of the Defence Storage and Distribution Centre at Bicester is also named after Buckley.
+Buckley House, the official residence of the commander of the Defence Storage and Distribution Centre at Bicester, is also named after Buckley.

-His grave was left unmarked for 136 years until it was found by Doreen Kendall in 2012.
-Two years later the grave was marked with a headstone in a ceremony on 14 July 2014, which was attended by Jim Fitzpatrick MP, soldiers from 9 Regiment Royal Logistic Corps and the Victoria Cross Trust.
+Buckley's grave in Tower Hamlets Cemetery was left unmarked for 136 years, until a volunteer with the Friends of Tower Hamlets Cemetery Park (the cemetery was renamed and repurposed in the 1990s) found it in 2012, having cross-referenced the cemetery's burial records against Army archives.
+The grave was marked with a headstone in a ceremony on 14 July 2014, which was attended by Jim Fitzpatrick MP, soldiers from 9 Regiment Royal Logistic Corps, and the Victoria Cross Trust.